 About Mike Alvarez

-The social stigma of mental illness is Mike's subject of investigation.
-Having spent time in the mental health system himself, he would like to help increase public understanding of psychiatric disorders.
+Communication about mortality, marginality, and mental health is the subject of Mike Alvarez’s investigation.
+Having spent time in the revolving door of the mental health system, he would like to help increase public understanding of the social, cultural, relational, and communicative dimensions of human distress.

 Mike was ten when his family left their comfortable lifestyle in the Philippines to move to a rough neighborhood in Jersey City.
 The transition proved bumpy, to say the least.
 After several months, Mike's father went home, leaving his mother as the family's sole support.